Climate Change

 Photo ©EU/ECHO/Edward Echwalu

-In June 2024, Dr. Saskia Osendarp, Executive Director of the Micronutrient Forum, was invited by the Food and Agriculture Organization of the United Nations (FAO) to deliver a keynote address at Rome Nutrition Week.
-She was asked to present a ‘Summary of the Evidence’ on the connection between climate and nutrition within the context of food systems.
-These are the key messages she conveyed:
+Additionally, in June 2024, Dr. Saskia Osendarp, Executive Director of the Micronutrient Forum, was invited by FAO to deliver a keynote address at Rome Nutrition Week, where she presented evidence on climate-nutrition connections within the context of food systems.

 Our website uses cookies to ensure you have the best experience.